linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.02.2024 (announcement Linkspreed Help)
+- 🎉🎟️ Not only will we be answering your tickets at Linkspreed Help, but we're also diving into creating our very first FAQ articles! 📚🖊️ Have burning questions?
+Drop them below and let's get this interactive knowledge-sharing party started! 💡🤝✨ #LinkspreedHelp #FAQArticles #KnowledgeSharing

+### 09.02.2024 (announcement Linkspreed Help)
+- 💥🌪️ Say goodbye to those lengthy subdomains and say hello to our new and improved Helpdesk! 🆕🚀 From now on, you can find us at help.linkspreed.com, where all your support needs will be catered to seamlessly. 🙌🔧 Rest assured, this change won't affect any other aspect of our services.
+Same great experience, just a snazzier URL! 😉

 ### 08.02.2024 (announcement)
 - 📣 Exciting news! 🎉 We're expanding the Helpdesk at Linkspreed to better serve you! 🚀 Our dedicated team is here to provide top-notch support, answer all your questions, and help you make the most of our services. 💪🔧💼 Have any burning queries or need assistance?
 Just drop a comment below and let's get the conversation started! 🗣️💬 #CustomerSupport #HelpdeskHeroes #LinkspreedAssistance